chronomustard/deepface-verification/readme.md

 ![image](https://github.com/chronomustard/deepface-verification/assets/70846916/99a0c514-b228-4e16-88b5-bd8f13f81a2a)

-This project is a powerful tool for face verification leveraging DeepFace and Matplotlib libraries in Python 3.10.12.
+This project is a tool for face verification leveraging DeepFace and Matplotlib libraries in Python 3.10.12.

 ## Overview

-The DeepFace Face Verification Project offers a streamlined approach to verify faces using cutting-edge deep learning techniques.
-It provides a robust framework to compare and authenticate faces with high accuracy.
+The DeepFace Face Verification Project offers an approach to verify faces using cutting-edge deep learning techniques.
+It provides a framework to compare and authenticate faces with high accuracy.

 ## Usage